 Method of assessment

 100% coursework.
-Each student will be expected to submit one essay of worth 60% and a book review work 40% of the overall grade.
+Each student will be expected to submit one essay of worth 60% and a policy brief 40% of the overall grade.
 Resubmission of coursework regulations apply.